Principles & Practices

 At its most basic, a demonstration garden is a cultivation of an ordered collection(s) of plants designed to teach and learn.

 Demonstration gardens are used throughout the world and can be as small and focused as strains of wheat for wheat growers in the Inland Northwest to the grand collections of plants at some of the world’s most famous gardens such a Royal Botanic Gardens at Kew in Great Britain and the U.S. Botanical Garden in Washington, D.C; gardens that are both dedicated to demonstrating the global importance of plants to the well-being of humankind through the cultivation of ordered collection of plants.

 Demonstration gardens offer real-life information as they develop over time and cover a range of topics and issues, including water conservation, pollinator preservation, food production, sustainable maintenance practices, locally adapted plants, and home protection and safety, such as windbreaks and Firewise landscapes.

 - support self-directed learning, which can result in both short- and long-term outcomes that include knowledge gain, increased curiosity, improved skills, problem solving, behavior change, increased confidence, and attitude change.

 - serve as a catalyst for initiating and sustaining beneficial community collaborations and partnerships.

 Idaho Firewise demonstration gardens serve a particular purpose – to illustrate fire resistant landscaping principles and practices that allow residents of the wildland/urban interface areas live there more safely.

-Currently there are eight Idaho Firewise Demonstration Gardens established in the southern part of Idaho.
+Currently there are eleven Idaho Firewise Demonstration Gardens established in the southern part of Idaho.

 Visit an Idaho Firewise demonstration garden